Course Learning Evaluation (CLE)

 Shortly after final semester grades are turned in, results of the course evaluations are made available to faculty.
 Results are available for classes with 5 or more responses or as long as there is at least a 50% response rate.
 Means, medians, frequency and percent distributions, verbatim responses to open-ended questions, as well as comparative measures are provided to each faculty member.
 Each department head also is given access to Course Learning Evaluation results for all faculty in his or her department.

 Course Learning Evaluations are but one of numerous factors considered in the assessment of teaching effectiveness at UTC as described above.
 Academic administrators and faculty committees use results of Course Learning Evaluations as one source of information when making decisions about faculty continuation, promotion, and tenure, while faculty use them to identify strengths and weaknesses in their teaching and to devise means of improving student learning.

 Individual faculty and collective departmental data from these course evaluations might also be used to determine changes to instructional strategies, curriculum, as well as individual courses and sequencing.
 In this way, these data can serve as indicators of programmatic instructional effectiveness related to student learning outcomes.

-There are many campus resources available to help faculty use the results of the student ratings to improve their teaching.
+There are many campus resources available to help faculty use the results of the course learning evaluations to improve their teaching.
 Click here for information on best practices.

 In addition, the Walker Center for Teaching and Learning provides numerous faculty development opportunities that are open to all faculty.
 Click HERE to visit their website.

-Faculty, Heads, and Deans – Access to Student Rating Results
+Faculty, Heads, and Deans – Access to Course Learning Evaluation Results

 Access to the SurveyDig course evaluation system is closed to students at 11:59pm on Reading Day and is therefore not open for students to evaluate courses and instruction during final exams.
 Results of the process are not made available to faculty until all grades are submitted to the Registrar.